What is a Charity?

 If there is doubt it is up to the organisation concerned to demonstrate its charitable status.

-Or, as Humpty Dumpty puts it, if you presume to be the "master" you can make words mean what you want and it is up to everybody else to fathom out what they mean, and act accordingly.
+As Humpty Dumpty puts it: if you are powerful enough to be the "master" you can make the word mean what you want and it is up to everybody else to fathom out what it means, and act accordingly.